 Ransomware is now present in 25% of data breaches, a 13% year-on-year increase.
 The volume of reports to the FBI, itself representing just the tip of the iceberg, jumped 109% from 2017 to 2021.

 And because malicious groups are always looking for a handsome payday, supply chains have become an attractive target.
-Supply chains can offer either a poorly defended access vector and/or an opportunity to multiply profits by infecting many organizations through a single supplier.
+Supply chains can offer either a poorly defended access vector and/or an opportunity to multiply profits by infecting many organisations through a single supplier.

 The corporate attack surface is also increasingly distributed – across an extensive supply chain that spans cloud and software providers, professional services firms and other connected entities.
-Each one of these may have privileged network access or store sensitive information belonging to client organizations.
+Each one of these may have privileged network access or store sensitive information belonging to client organisations.